mlcommons/algorithmic-efficiency/docker/README.md

 Use a standalone credential helper as documented [here](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling#cred-helper).

 #### cloud-init script
-You can automate installation GPU Drivers and uthentication for Cloud Container Registry with a cloud-init script, by passing the content of the script as `user-data` in the VMs metadata.
+You can automate installation GPU Drivers and authentication for Cloud Container Registry with a cloud-init script, by passing the content of the script as `user-data` in the VMs metadata.